-^{}As detailed in Note 4 Shares are redeemable at the Shareholder's option.
-However, the Directors do not envisage that the contractual maturity disclosed in the table above will be representative of the actual cash outflows, as the Directors can institute a gate provision if the redemption applications on any dealing day exceed 10% of the NAV of the Fund as disclosed in Note 4.
+Shares are redeemable at the Shareholder's option.
+However, the Directors do not envisage that the contractual maturity disclosed in the table above will be representative of the actual cash outflows, as the Directors can institute a gate provision if the redemption applications on any dealing day exceed 10% of the NAV of the Fund (see Note 4).

-As at 31 December 2022, the Fund did not hold any securities that in the Investment Manager's opinion could not be liquidated within a reasonable timeframe.
+As at 31 December 2023, the Fund did not hold any securities that in the Investment Manager's opinion could not be liquidated within a reasonable timeframe.